angulardart/site-angulardart/src/angular/guide/deployment.md

 #### Remove unneeded build files {#remove-unneeded-build-files}

-The angular2 transformer currently produces many intermediate files (with suffixes like `.ng_meta.json` and `.ng_summary.json`) that you don't need when deploying your app.
+The Angular transformer currently produces many intermediate files (with suffixes like `.ng_meta.json` and `.ng_summary.json`) that you don't need when deploying your app.
 To remove these files, you can use a command like the following: